 SkyUp Flight Cancellation Compensation

-If your flight is cancelled within two weeks of your planned travel date, you might get compensation up to €600.
-But keep in mind – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.
+In the event of a flight cancellation less than two weeks before you’re supposed to leave, you may be entitled to compensation of up to €600.
+But keep in mind – the airline can avoid paying if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |